 Compensation for treatment, loss of income and other damages is available through Asbestos Trust Funds.
 Patients with mesothelioma and other asbestos-related illnesses may qualify.

 Workers who have been exposed to asbestos on the job may wonder how much exposure puts them at risk of developing mesothelioma.
 One exposure is all it takes to inhale or ingest asbestos fibers.
 While one-time asbestos exposure can be dangerous, health risks greatly increase with frequent, long-term exposure.

 Your level of exposure risk may vary.
 Types of possible asbestos exposure include:

 - Direct Exposure: Certain occupations such as miners, shipbuilders and drywall installers worked directly with asbestos or asbestos-based products.
 This means they personally handled asbestos as part of their job role.

 - Indirect Exposure: Office workers, job site inspectors or other personnel may have also been exposed to asbestos even though they were unlikely to handle it themselves.

-- Frequent Exposure: Anyone working in a mine, on a construction site or in a manufacturing plant that produced items using asbestos would have had frequent, even daily, exposure to asbestos.
+- Frequent Exposure: Anyone working on a construction site or in a manufacturing plant that produced items using asbestos would have had frequent, even daily, exposure to the deadly mineral.

 - Incidental Exposure: Workers who moved between departments, subcontracted at job sites, or worked for suppliers could have been exposed to asbestos when visiting worksites that handled asbestos products.